 Also, another factor is your inability to reach a wider audience with potential responders as you manage your campaigns manually.
 Manual ad campaign management inhibits your ability to scale campaigns.

 Manual ad campaign management is not a choice for a modern day marketer.
-Embrace programmatic advertising or subscribe to an enterprise advertising platform.
+Embrace implementation of advanced digital campaign platforms like programmatic advertising or subscribe to an enterprise advertising platform.

 You are not re-targeting your audience (right)

 Some of you may be wondering whether are there any marketers who do not leverage retargeting as it has been in existence for several years now.
-But the reality is that retargeting is still underutilized.
+But the reality is that even though retargeting is an essential part of the basic digital marketing strategy it is still underutilized.

 When you do not leverage retargeting in your digital advertising campaigns, you are losing out on the probability of maximizing responses.